ostadabbas/SLP-Dataset-and-Code/README.md

 #  SLP datasets
-Simultaneously-collected multimodal Lying Pose (SLP) aims at providing a large scale widely covered raw material for in-bed human monitoring related studies.
+Simultaneously-collected multimodal Lying Pose (SLP) provide a large-scale highly diverse pose images for in-bed human pose/behavior monitoring studies.
-Multiple modalities are collected simultaneously including RGB, LWIR, depth and pressure map (PM) which covers all the main stream modalities employed in relevant studies till now.
-Multiple cover conditions including uncover, cover 1 (thin cover) and cover2 (thick cover) are provided.
-For dataset detail, please refer to the SLP website(!!!) and SLP dataset README.
+Multiple modalities are collected simultaneously including RGB, long wave infrared (LWIR), depth and pressure map (PM), which covers any main stream modalities that have been employed in the relevant studies, so far.
+Multiple cover conditions including uncover, cover 1 (thin cover) and cover2 (thick cover) are also included.
+For dataset details and access information, please visit [SLP page at ACLab website](https://web.northeastern.edu/ostadabbas/2019/06/27/multimodal-in-bed-pose-estimation/).

 ![00091-00001](imgs/00091_00001.gif)